 A traditional IRA can give you a tax deduction when you make contributions, and you’ll benefit from avoiding taxes on your earnings while they remain in the account.

-Once you start taking them out, at age 59 and a half or later, your earnings are taxable.
+Once you start taking them out, at age 59 1/2 or later, your earnings are taxable.
 A Roth IRA doesn’t grant you a deduction on your contributions, but you’ll avoid taxes altogether on your distributions.
 Either account is a way that you can make investments for your retirement while enjoying tax benefits.

 13. What Is an Annuity?

 An annuity is an investment offered by an insurance company.

 A fixed annuity pays a stated interest rate for a predetermined number of years or for an entire lifetime, starting immediately or at some time in the future.
 A variable annuity invests your funds in a variety of subaccounts that are similar to mutual funds.
 The amount you receive in retirement income is based on the performance of those accounts.

 Annuities charge a number of different types of fees, along with penalties for certain withdrawals, so make sure the benefits you are receiving outweigh the costs.